Nambers/ctf-writeups/WolvCTF-2023/Reverse-Homework_Help-Easy-Medium/solve.md

 homework_help - executable
 # Steps
 At first I try to use Angr solve the input to let this print `Thanks, I\'ll help you check the flag`.
 But it is not necessary, the input obviously is 3.
-Then, I notice that the real core function is `__stack_chk_fail`.
-It is not the system one!
+Then, I notice that the real key function is `__stack_chk_fail`.
+It is not the system one!!
 I was fooled by this name lol.
 Therefore, I build an Angr script to find the proper input of this func.

 # Solution